anti-agathic: serving to prevent death; a drug that has this function

 At the core of the series are the two earliest novels, Earthman, Come Home (1955) and They Shall Have Stars (1956).
 Each of these is constructed from a series of short stories—Earthman, Come Home is put together from “Okie” (1950), “Bindlestiff” (1950), “Sargasso of Lost Cities” (1953) and “Earthman Come Home” (1953); They Shall Have Stars is formed from the interleaving of “Bridge” (1952) and “At Death’s End” (1954).
 These original short stories were revised by Blish to form a more coherent and consistent structure when he assembled them into the novels.
 And then there was another round of revision when the first two novels were combined with two more, The Triumph of Time (1958)* and A Life For The Stars (1962), to form an omnibus edition entitled Cities in Flight (1970).

 So the only way to judge exactly what Blish was up to when he coined this word is to go back to the six short stories in their original published form, and to read through them in order.
 That’s what I’ve just done.
+(My link from the title of each story, below, will take you directly to a copy of the magazine in which it was first published, held on the Internet Archive, and open at the title page of the story.)

 The first story, “Okie”, appeared in Astounding Science Fiction, April 1950.
 The original version contains no mention of anti-agathic drugs or of the characters’ long lifespans.
 Passages relating to anti-agathics and their effects, which appear in the corresponding section of Earthman, Come Home, were obviously added for internal consistency with later parts of the novel.